TiffanyGreen/up206a-tiffany/README.md

 # Project Ideas

 I'm generally interested in housing and neighborhood change.

-Working with my *(hopeful)* future partner later today to explore some more concrete ideas.
+When discussing with my partner for the project, we talked about:

+1. Environmental justice:
+  1. Exposure to air pollution
+  1. Access (or lack of) to greenspace
+  1. Access (or lack of) to healthy food
+  1. Access (or lack of) to water
+  1. Tribal environmental justice issues in OK
+1. Housing:
+  1. Occupancy profile - owner occupied or rented
+  1. Housing type / age
+  1. How ^ correlate to environmental justice issues
+  1. Housing vouchers influence on property value
+1. Unhoused exposure to air pollution
+  1. Especially with fire risk
+1. Tenant rights movements in Berlin
+  1. Vacancy rates and unhoused rates
+1. Especially interested in comparing multiple international cities
+1. St. Louis specific issues:
+  1. Pre- and post- Ferguson Commission traffic stop
+  1. St. Louis unified police dept